Zeyad2003/GUI-Employee-System/README.md

   * ### We were team of 5 people and worked together on this project to enhance the functionalities of the Employee System.

   * ### **<u>All Classes exist in src file</u>**
-  * ### It's big java project work with GUI and database to store and organize data of employees in your database with <u>jdbc drive </u>.
+  * ### It is a big java project work with GUI and database to store and organize data of employees in your database with <u>jdbc drive </u>.
   * ### You can use simple interface without need to learn how to deal with database as it shows in the pictures.
   >This is the first look of the interface after you run the program.
   ![First look](img/FirstLook.png "Details")